secretstartups/handbook/management/index.html.md

 - Acting or Interim roles are [temporary management positions](/handbook/engineering/career-development/#temporary-management-positions).
 - `Senior` manager roles are introduced when needed, usually related to management [span of control](/company/team/structure/#management-group) in the relevant department.
-- Some departments have domain specific role names as well as or instead of `Engineering Manager` including:
+- Some departments have domain specific role names as well as or instead of `Engineering Manager`.
+While these roles may not utilize the Engineering Manager title, they are considered EMs during processes such as the [Product Development Flow](/handbook/product-development-flow/).
     - `Product Design Manager` for UX.
     - `Support Operations Manager` for Support.
 - Specialty can be one or many, and should generally be listed as: